pubkey/rxdb/docs-src/replication.md

 - **documents are never deleted, instead the `_deleted` field is set to `true`.**

   This is needed so that the deletion state of a document exists in the database and can be replicated with other instances.
+If your backend uses a different field to mark deleted documents, you have to transform the data in the push/pull handlers or with the modifiers.

 For example if your documents look like this: